ZachJMoore/markup-updates/README.md

 # Roadmap

 We have big plans for the future of MarkUp, including:
-[x] The ability to collaborate with other users
+- [x] The ability to collaborate with other users
+- [ ] Advanced always changing pencil color
-[ ] Support for even more platforms
+- [ ] Support for even more platforms
-[ ] A dedicated download landing page
+- [ ] A dedicated download landing page

 Stay tuned for updates!